kkpaul-ide/my_website/content/post/writing-technical-content/index.md

 ---
-title: Writing technical content in Academic
-date: 2019-07-12
+date: "2019-07-12"
-math: true
 diagram: true
 highlight: true
 image:
+  caption: 'Image credit: [**John Moeses Bauan**](https://unsplash.com/photos/OGZtQF8iC0g)'
   placement: 3
-  caption: 'Image credit: [**John Moeses Bauan**](https://unsplash.com/photos/OGZtQF8iC0g)'
+math: true
+title: Writing technical content in Academic
 ---

 Academic is designed to give technical content creators a seamless experience.
 You can focus on the content and Academic handles the rest.